Coronet Peak Chairlift

 Location: Wakatipu Basin

-Client: Cook Brothers / NZ Ski
+Client: Cook Brothers Construction

 Product: 1500+m3 of 30MPa 6% air entrained concrete

 Limited access to various pylon sites on the mountain required concrete to be delivered via helicopter on several occasions.
 Concrete was discharged into buckets, which were then connected to a helicopter and transported to each

 Concrete Queenstown Branch Manager, Shane Tell, collaborated with construction teams to develop an alternative delivery methodology which included the use of 40tonne dump trucks to transport concrete in heavily secured skips to pour sites.

 Local knowledge and experience from Allied Concrete staff and strong working relationships with the client resulted in the successful supply of 1500m3 during construction of the upper and lower lift buildings and 14 pylon foundations.

 Incorporating out of the box thinking to solve logistical challenges for supply to the upper sections of the mountain provided significant savings for the client with reduced helicopter time.

 The project was completed on time ready for the upcoming ski season.